GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-coastalecosystems/_description.md

 The development of the original training data set on Landsat 30 m data, coupled with an acquisition protocol focused on spatially homogenous regions, presented an opportunity to expand the training data sets when considering the increased resolution of the Sentinel-2 based product.
 With Sentinel-2's 10 m resolution pixels falling within the tolerance established for the training data point validity (30-40 m), a semi-automated process was implemented to expand the existing training dataset.
 This semi-automated approach was particularly effective for densifying training data coverage in homogeneous ecosystem patches while maintaining data quality.

-Training data densification was achieved by resampling the original training data points to 10 m resolution, sampling the surrounding 9 pixels of each original training point, to increase the overall number of training data points to approx 368,000.
+Training data densification was achieved by resampling the original training data points to 10 m resolution.
+By sampling the surrounding 9 pixels of each original training point, the overall number of training data points was increased to approximately 368,000.

 This approach balanced the need for increased training data volume across all seven modelling regions while maintaining data quality and ecological validity (Table 2).
 The process also included more spatial and spectral variability in the modelling process, resulting in a small but consistent improvement in [accuracy](./?tab=quality#accuracy) when models used the expanded training data set.